PlasmoGenEpi/PGEcore/scripts/naive_allele_frequency_wrapper/README.md

 ## Tool Information

-This tool provides a naive implementation of estimating allele frequency and prevalence from amino acid calls.
-Prevalence is estimated by calculating the proportion of samples (with at least one call) that have a given variant at a given position.
+This tool provides a naive implementation of estimating allele frequency from amino acid calls.

 Allele frequency is estimated in two ways:
 - Allele frequency by read count: within sample allele proportions are calculated using read counts and then the allele frequency is calculated as the average within sample allele frequency